 If you’re a regular gambler at the best crypto casino, you’re probably brushing up on all things blockchain and cryptocurrency-related.
 One of the terms you will have come across in the news recently is CBDC, which stands for Central Bank Digital Currency.

 To address this extreme volatility, digital currency models known as stablecoins have been created to deliver some price stability.
-This is done by pegging their value to another asset that is less likely to fluctuate erratically.
+This is done by pegging their value to another asset less likely to fluctuate erratically.

 A Global Payment System In Upheaval